Cookies on Websites: Are They Treating You or Tracking You?

 Pro Tip:

-Want to see cookies in action?
-Press F12 → Application → Cookies in your browser.
-It’s like finding the Matrix’s grocery list!
+Want to see your cookies in action?
+Press F12 in Chrome → Application tab → Cookies.
+Welcome to the digital backstage.

 Flash Cookies: A Supervillain’s Obituary